 Looking for a unique and inexpensive way to light up your bedroom?
 Then why not make this doily lampshade?
-Not only is it beautiful, it also throws fascinating shadows and patterns onto the walls.
+Not only is it beautiful, but it also throws fascinating shadows and patterns onto the walls.
 You can read the full directions at Emmmy Lizzzy, but basically, all you need to do is cover a large balloon or beach ball with glue-stiffened doilies (dye them your favorite color beforehand, if you’d like), let them dry completely, pop the balloon and then insert a light kit.
 Voila, you have a lovely light fixture to hang in your room!
 You will, of course, need to use a bulb that remains cool during use, such as a LED or CFL bulb – definitely NOT an incandescent bulb, which becomes very hot.

 If doilies aren’t your thing, you could substitute any sheer fabric or open-weave fabric in their place.
 Think of embroidered hankies or vintage tablecloths, burlap or silk.

 Want a quick and easy way to give your dresser top instant pizzazz?
 Then collect all of your small items onto a pretty tray.
 It’s amazing how even the simplest things look so much better when displayed this way.
 And it’s best of all when the tray is tailored to your bedroom’s color scheme or style.
 All you need is a clear plastic tray -- the kind you’ll find very inexpensively at HomeGoods or Bed, Bath & Beyond -- a length of wallpaper, scrapbook paper, gift wrap, or fabric; Mod Podge crafting glue; scissors and a brush.
 Cut the paper to fit the bottom of your tray, glue it into place with the Mod Podge, let it dry and then decorate your dresser top.
 It’s that easy!
 You’ll find the full directions at Better Decorating Bible.

 04 of 05